 Poster Session Times and Author Attendance

-You will receive your acceptance notice and session timing/instructions by email in early December; please keep your email information up-to-date within the Abstract Submission System to ensure receipt of acceptance.
-Once poster and platform presentations have been scheduled, the complexity of the program planning process prevents any changes in the type of session, time, or location of any presentation.
+Poster Session acceptance notices and session timing/instructions were delivered by email on November 26.
+Poster and platform presentations have been finalized, and the complexity of the program planning process prevents any changes in the type of session, time, or location of any presentation.
 There are no exceptions.
+Late-breaking abstract acceptance notices will be delivered by email in late January 2020.

 PowerPoint presentations that are PC compatible are required for Platform Session presentations.
 For assistance with preparing your poster or platform presentations, please visit the “Poster Sessions” and “Platform Sessions” web pages.